garnerm91/VFD/README.md

 ![BL-141G back](pictures/symbol.PNG)

 # Housing & 3D Printing
 The housing is open air to show off the PCB.
 It also helps with cooling the resistors for the VFD filiment.
 I will try to keep the board footprint the same in future projects with VFDs so that way this same housing can be used on it.
 I 3d printed it 20% infill and supports with PETG.
-[Housing](housing.stl)
+[Housing](housing.stl) The housing itself is designed to hold business cards so that way it is a functional work of desk art.